RohitMadhu/yelp-crawler/README.md

 # yelp-crawler
-This is a Yelp Crawler that is built with Python
+This is a Yelp Crawler that is built with Python.